idleberg/babel-preset-atomic/README.md

 It has the preset that automatically adds default export for older Node versions (so no `require().default` is needed).
 - `"babel-plugin-add-module-exports"`

+It has the plugin for removing `'use strict'`:
+- `"babel-plugin-transform-not-strict"`